lcon2/Lewis-Connolly/_posts/2025-12-07-Curator-of-being.markdown

 <img src="{{ '/assets/images/Stairs.png' | relative_url }}" alt="Stairs" style="display: block; margin: 20px auto; max-width: 600px; height: auto;">

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One does not always move through life collecting answers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is a certain kind of person who is not quite a believer, not quite a skeptic, not quite a seeker either.
+One does not always move through life collecting answers.
 Sometimes one moves by installing provisional worlds.
 A framework is entered the way one steps into a climate, not to remain there forever, but to feel the weather on the skin, to notice what grows easily under that sky, what withers, what becomes possible, what quietly shuts down.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;They are not loyal to conclusions.
 They are loyal to experience under conditions.